-TWIA Claims continues to work closely with the SIU vendor, Veracity Research to refine referral requirements, training and reporting regarding SIU and fraud abatement processes.
+TWIA Claims continues to work closely with the SIU vendor, Veracity Research, to refine referral requirements, training programs, SIU reporting, and fraud abatement processes.

 The following chart illustrates a sharp increase in fraud investigations and reports between 2010 and 2012, evidencing TWIA's increased focus and responsibility on fraud abatement and reporting.
 With the utilization of Veracity Research, reporting levels have moderated, reflecting a more sophisticated assessment by the vendor of the "reasonable suspicion of fraud" standard.